sinamajidian/FastOMA-academy/Academy_OMABrowser/FastOMA-academy.md

 ///T
 The output of FastOMA includes three folders
-*hogmap: contains the OMAmer results used by FastOMA *OrthologousGroupsFasta: contains FASTA files of marker orthologous groups *RootHOGsFasta: contains FASTA file of sequences in each HOGs) and seven files *The main orthology results: FastOMA_HOGs.orthoxml, orthologs.tsv.gz, RootHOGs.tsv, OrthologousGroups.tsv
+*hogmap : contains the OMAmer results used by FastOMA *OrthologousGroupsFasta: contains FASTA files of marker orthologous groups *RootHOGsFasta: contains FASTA file of sequences in each HOGs) and seven files
-*Synthetic reports: phylostratigraphy.html,  report.ipynb, report.html,
+*The main orthology results: FastOMA_HOGs.orthoxml, orthologs.tsv.gz, RootHOGs.tsv, OrthologousGroups.tsv
-*The transformed input species tree: species_tree_checked.nwk).
+*Synthetic reports : phylostratigraphy.html,  report.ipynb, report.html,  *The transformed input species tree: species_tree_checked.nwk).

-The ```hogmap``` folder includes the output of OMAmer (Described in the [OMAmer Module](https://omabrowser.org/oma/academy/module/OMAmer_2023)); each file corresponds to an input proteome
+The ```hogmap``` folder includes the output of OMAmer (Described in the [OMAmer Module](https://omabrowser.org/oma/academy/module/OMAmer_2023)); each file corresponds to an input proteome.

 **Orthologous groups**
 The folder OrthologousGroupsFasta includes FASTA files, in which all proteins inside each FASTA file are orthologous to each other.
 These could be used as gene markers for species tree inference (Module 3).